5 online tutoring jobs for college students

 Determine your requirements and hours

-When you first start your business as an online tutor, set boundaries for yourself as soon as possible.
+Set boundaries for yourself as soon as you launch your online tutoring business.
 It can be tempting to work around the clock, especially when time differences are a factor, but don’t overwork yourself, and remember to focus primarily on your schoolwork.

 Before applying, check each site’s class schedules, the countries your potential students live in and any time zones you’ll need to adjust to.
-Creating a schedule immediately will help you set the boundaries necessary for a healthy work-life balance.
+Creating a schedule immediately will help you set the necessary boundaries to maintain a healthy work-life balance.

 If you decide to freelance rather than work through a website, research the rates for online tutors with your experience level to set a fair and competitive hourly rate.